Kiama, New South Wales: History

 Kiama's next population boom was powered by its quarries, which multiplied rapidly in the early years of the 20th century.
 Many Irish Catholics worked in the Kiama quarries.
 The basalt formed by two volcanic eruptions 240 million years and 66 million years ago was a valuable commodity for a growing colony, with the blue metal used to pave Sydney's roads and as ballast for its railways.
 It was very similar to the basalt found in Northern Ireland, where the Giant's Causeway is a famous example.
 There are still active quarries in the Kiama area, including the N.S.W.
 Railway Quarry, and the remnants of earlier quarries are easily visible throughout the town and often have facilities built inside them such as the Kiama Leisure Centre.
 One particular quarry, the Bombo Headland, is of scientific importance as it is the site of the discovery of the longest known geomagnetic polarity interval called the Kiaman Reverse Superchron.

+Ulster Protestants that moved to the area set up a number of Australian Orange Lodges in the town in the mid 19th century.
+The area was nicknamed "Loyal Valley" due to the concentration of Ulster Protestants in the area and having a total of 9 Orange Lodges.

 When Kiama Harbour was hollowed out after 17 years' work, and flooded in 1876, larger steamers such as from the Illawarra Steam Navigation Company could enter and a flourishing sea trade followed.
 Staithes for loading crushed blue metal stone directly into ships from rail trucks were installed along the eastern end of the harbour, allowing regular shipments to be taken to Sydney for the railways and road construction.
 The ships that carried the blue metal to Sydney were known colloquially as the "Stone Fleet".
 It was a prosperous and happy time well recorded in the local newspaper, the Kiama Independent and the photographs of the Cocks Photographic Studio, two valuable resources which tell most of the Kiama story.

 Over time tourism and housing growth turned Kiama into a dormitory suburb (where people travelled away to work) and summer tourist spot.
-Kiama in 2009 is a tourism haven in summer, during which its population triples.
+Kiama is a tourism haven in summer, during which its population triples.
 The Kiama Pilot's Cottage is now a local history museum.
 Nearby, on Black Beach, is a memorial to the blue metal freighter SS Bombo, which capsized and sank outside Port Kembla harbour in a huge gale after departing Kiama for Sydney on 24 February 1949.
 Twelve of the fourteen crew were lost.

 A tornado ripped through parts of Kiama in February 2013, damaging about 75 homes.